Sensely/SDK-Web/README.md

 The Sensely Web SDK can be embedded in an existing desktop website or mobile web application.
 When calling the SDK, the partner app will get a conversation flow (e.g. mayo symptom checker).
 Here is an overview of the integration:

-* The SDK can run in anonymous mode (no unique user, Sensely does not store responses) or with an authenticated user.
 * The partner app activates the Sensely UI and begin the conversation experience:
     * The user proceeds through the conversation by interacting with the Sensely UI.
     * During the conversation, the sensely conversation engine will direct a user through a flow, described below.